Corrected entry: For the first time civilians wore genuine NASA spacesuits. They cost over 3 million dollars each.

 Correction: Odd, perhaps, but far from impossible.
 Someone has made a character decision to bring it on board, simple as that.

-Corrected entry: In the scene were the first crew ship collides with the asteroid after being slung around the moon, the pilot is seen crashing into the window of the other ship without "space gear", untrue as we know oxygen does not exist in space, and the fact that there is no gravity would make the body implode not just go around like normal.
+Corrected entry: In the scene where the first crew ship collides with the asteroid after being slung around the moon, the pilot is seen crashing into the window of the other ship without "space gear", untrue as we know oxygen does not exist in space, and the fact that there is no gravity would make the body implode not just go around like normal.
 That is why astronauts wear suits outside the ship, very carefully designed suits that allow for them to be in that environment.

 Correction: That's simply not true, the body will not "implode due to lack of gravity".
 If anything it would explode due to lack of pressure, but that's unlikely as well.